datadryad/dryad-product-roadmap/.github/ISSUE_TEMPLATE/add-new-tenant.md

 Tasks:
 - [ ] add config to dryad-config repo
 - [ ] add logo to dryad-app repo
+- [ ] deploy and test on stage (institution should log in to verify working as expected)
 - [ ] update tenant_id for users in the database who have emails with the institutional domain name